karan301/cs542-final/README.md

 Our project is based on research [started by HAL](https://hal.inria.fr/hal-01250478/document) on learning a convolutional neural network for non-uniform motion blur removal.

 ## Our approach
 Our project approach is to estimate motion blur from a single, blurry image.
-We propose a deep learning approach to predict the probabilistic distribution of motion blur at the patch level using a Convolutional Neural Network (CNN),
+We propose a deep learning approach to predict the probabilistic distribution of motion blur at the patch level using a Convolutional Neural Network (CNN).

 ----